What Is an Engineering Solver?

 Autodesk

-A leader in 3D design, engineering, and entertainment software, known for AutoCAD and its push towards accessible, cloud-based solutions like Fusion 360.
+A leader in 3D design, engineering, and entertainment software, known for AutoCAD and a strong push towards accessible, cloud-based solutions like Fusion 360.

 Autodesk